sheenarbw/eleventy-tilde-template/index.md

 ---

 This starter has a few things built in.
 All features are demod on seperate pages.
+Just navigate around using the table of contents to see all feature demos